akshata29/investmentagent/README.md

 ## How to setup this solution

 1. Clone this repo.
-This repo has two apps:
+This repo has two main components:
-    * ai-conversational-copilot-webfrontend folder is for the "ReactJS Frontend" web UI component and
+    * **backend** folder contains the ExpressJS Backend API component
-    * ai-conversational-copilot-apibackend folder is for the "ExpressJS Backend" API backend component
+    * **frontend** folder contains the ReactJS Frontend web UI component with modern layout capabilities

-2. **Prepare and run the backend app (in folder ai-conversational-copilot-apibackend)**
+2. **Prepare and run the backend app (in backend folder)**
-    -	Go to ai-conversational-copilot-apibackend directory and run `npm install -all` to install dependencies.
+    -	Go to backend directory and run `npm install` to install dependencies.
     -   Rename config_template.json to config.json
     -	Update the “config.json” file with your Azure Speech service key (speech_subscription_key property) and Azure region (speech_region property).
 Azure Region value examples: “eastus2”, “westus”
     -	Update the “config.json” file with your Azure Language service key (text_analytics_key property) and endpoint (text_analytics_endpoint property).